cs2103aug2015-t10-4j/main/USERGUIDE.md

 ###Welcome to CARELender<sup>TM</sup>
 *a task manager for a people manager*

-##Introduction
-This program is meant to help you efficiently manage your work life and personal life.
+CARELender<sup>TM</sup> is meant to help you efficiently manage the onslaught of tasks that you face daily be it from work or your family.
 It's built around a keyboard only input so all functions are fully accessible only through the keyboard.

+##1.
+Getting Started
+To start using the program, just type and hit enter to execute your command.
+Try to type:

+    add meeting tomorrow at 6pm

+It's as simple as that.
+The program will help you along as you use it, and if you ever get lost, you can just type:

+	help

+##2.
+Interface

 The first thing you will see when you open the program is the user interface.
 There, you will see these main components.